 Is Real Wood Worth The Cost?

-Like most other things, there are many types and grades of real wood or solid wood.
-The thing to consider is the overall quality of the furniture and the kind of real wood being used.
+Like most other things, there are many types and grades of natural or solid wood.
+The thing to consider is the overall quality of the furniture and the kind of natural wood being used.

 Solid wood usually comes in two types: softwood and hardwood.
 The softwood lumber comes from what is known as conifer trees like Pine, Spruce, and Cedar.